mverboom/build/BUILD.md

 git repository.
 The update will be stored back in the cache.
 If `B_GET` completes succesfully, a folder called `name` will be available with the repository content.

-Any options defined in the `B_GET` line could for example be used to checkout different branches:

-B_GET git https://github.com/mverboom/repo src "-b notmaster"

 * svn (subversion, status beta)